Spatial Disparities in Fire Shelter Accessibility: Capacity Challenges in the Palisades and Eaton Fires: Conclusion

 To illustrate the methodology employed in this study, Figure \ref{fig:workflow} shows the complete workflow used in this study to assess shelter accessibility during wildfire events.
 Inputs and outputs are represented by parallelograms--those labeled with an `I' indicate inputs, while those starting with an `O' represent outputs.
 Processes are shown as rectangles, each beginning with a `P' to denote a specific procedure or step.

-The study's workflow is organized into four distinct cases, each tailored to evaluate accessibility, as detailed in Table \ref{tab:cases}, under varying spatial and situational conditions.
-Specifically, we considered different configurations of shelter (i.e., supply) availability, including hypothetical shelters; diverse demand areas based on evacuation orders, warning zones, and the presence or absence of active fire areas; and variations in travel cost, accounting for traffic congestion and road closures.
+The study workflow is structured into four distinct cases, each designed to evaluate accessibility under different spatial and situational conditions (Table \ref{tab:cases}).
+Across these cases, we vary three key components: shelter availability (supply)—including both operational and hypothetical shelters; demand definitions, based on evacuation orders, warning zones, and the inclusion or exclusion of areas affected by active fires; and travel costs, accounting for wildfire-induced traffic congestion and road closures.

+Cases 1 through 3 represent real-world conditions during the peak of the wildfire crisis on January 12.
+As an illustrative example, Case 3 in Figure \ref{fig:workflow} corresponds to process P7, which models an event-driven scenario that departs from baseline accessibility assumptions by explicitly incorporating wildfire-related disruptions.
+Process P7 has two primary inputs: supply (I3), representing operational shelters, and demand (I8), defined as the population located within evacuation warning zones while excluding areas impacted by active fires.
+This exclusion is based on the assumption that residents do not remain in areas that are already burned or actively burning.
+Consequently, the demand region is constructed by erasing the fire perimeter zones (I5) from the evacuation warning zones (I6).
+The I6 layer is generated in P1 by clipping LandScan Global 2023 population estimates at a 1 km resolution (I1) with evacuation order and warning zones associated with the Palisades and Eaton wildfires (I2).

+Process P7 further incorporates I7, which represents surrounding regions presumed to experience increased traffic congestion during the wildfire event.
+These regions are created in P2 by applying a 5 km buffer around evacuation warning zones derived from I2.
+Within these buffered areas, travel speed is assumed to be reduced to 10 kph, reflecting wildfire-related congestion.
+Together, P7 computes travel times by assuming no road access within fire perimeters and reduced travel speeds in surrounding wildfire-affected zones, enabling the estimation of shelter accessibility under conditions of road closures and severe traffic congestion.
+The rationale for selecting a 5 km buffer to delineate congestion zones and a travel speed of 10 kph is discussed in detail in Section~\ref{sec:workflow}.